-- Table 7.8Flow requirements for periphyton habitat in the lower Manuherikia River, based on the analysis of Jowett & Wilding (2003).
-Flows that result in the given increase in habitat relative to existing flows (i.e. with current operation of Falls Dam) and naturalised flows (i.e. flows predicted in the absence of Falls Dam and all abstraction).52 - Table 7.10 Flow requirements for native fish habitat in the lower Manuherikia River, based on the analysis of Jowett & Wilding (2003).
-Flows required for the various habitat retention values are given relative to existing flows (i.e. with current operation of Falls Dam) and naturalised flows (i.e. flows predicted in the absence of Falls Dam and all abstraction)...55 - Table 7.11 Flow requirements for brown trout habitat in the lower Manuherikia River based on the analysis of Jowett & Wilding (2003).
-Flows required for the various habitat retention values are given relative to existing flows (i.e. with current operation of Falls Dam) and naturalised flows (i.e. flows predicted in the absence of Falls Dam and all abstraction). .57 - Table 7.12 Survey flows and calibration flows for the survey reach of upper Manuherikia River

-(Golder Associates 2008) and estimate of naturalised 7-d MALF.
-58 - Table 7.13 Flow requirements for periphyton habitat in Dunstan Creek based on the analysis of Golder Associates (2008).
-Flows that result in the given increase in habitat relative to naturalised 7-d MALF.
+Table 7.8 Flow requirements for periphyton habitat in the lower Manuherikia River, based on the analysis of Jowett & Wilding (2003).
+Flows that result in the given increase in habitate relative to existing flows (i.e., with current operation of Falls Dam) and naturalised flows (i.e., flows predicted in the absence of Falls Dam and all abstraction)52 Table 7.9 Flow requirements for macroinvertebrate habitat in the lower Manuherikia River, based on the analysis of Jowett & Wilding (2003).
+Flows required for the various habitat retention values are given relative to existing flows (i.e., with current operation of Falls Dam) and naturalised flows (i.e., flows predicted in the absence of Falls Dam and all abstraction)54 Table 7.10 Flow requirements for native fish habitat in the lower Manuherikia River, based on the analysis of Jowett & Wilding (2003).
+Flows required for the various habitat retention values are given relative to existing flows (i.e., with current operation of Falls Dam) and naturalised flows (i.e., flows predicted in the absence of Falls Dam and all abstraction)55 Table 7.11 Flow requirements for brown trout habitat in the lower Manuherikia River, based on the analysis of Jowett & Wilding (2003).
+Flows required for the various habitat retention values are given relative to existing flows (i.e., with current operation of Falls Dam) and naturalised flows (i.e., flows predicted in the absence of Falls Dam and all abstraction)57 Table 7.12 Survey flows and calibration flows for the survey reach of Dunstan Creek (Golder Associates, 2008) and estimate of naturalised 7-d MALF58 Table 7.13 Flow requirements for periphyton habitat in Dunstan Creek, based on the analysis of Golder Associates (2008).
+Flows that result in the given increase in habitat relative to naturalised 7-d MALF60 Table 7.14 Flow requirements for macroinvertebrate habitat in Dunstan Creek, based on the analysis of Golder Associates (2008).
+Flows required for the various habitat retention values are given relative to the naturalised MALF62 Table 7.15 Flow requirements for native fish habitat in Dunstan Creek, based on the analysis of Golder Associates (2008).
+Flows required for the various habitat retention values are given relative to the naturalised MALF63 Table 7.16 Flow requirements for brown trout habitat in Dunstan Creek, based on the analysis of Golder Associates (2008).
+Flows required for the various habitat retention values are given relative to the naturalised MALF64 Table 7.17 Flow requirements for rainbow trout habitat in Dunstan Creek, based on the analysis of Golder Associates (2008).
+Flows required for the various habitat retention values are given relative to the naturalised MALF65 Table 7.18 Habitat retention for various species/life stages of species present in the upper Manuherikia River at the flow that corresponds to the minimum flow expressed as a percentage of habitat available at the naturalised and existing 7-d MALF.
+Values in brackets represent the range of habitat retention estimates resulting from the uncertainties associated with 7-d MALF estimates67 Table 7.19 Flow requirements to maintain the values of the upper and lower Manuherikia and

-60 - Table 7.15 Flow requirements for native fish habitat in Dunstan Creek based on the analysis of Golder Associates (2008).
-Flows required for the various habitat retention values are given relative to the naturalised MALF. - Table 7.16 Flow requirements for brown trout habitat in Dunstan Creek based on the analysis of Golder Associates (2008).
-Flows required for the various habitat retention values are given relative to the naturalised MALF. - Table 7.17 Flow requirements for rainbow trout habitat in Dunstan Creek based on the analysis of Golder Associates (2008).
-Flows required for the various habitat retention values are given relative to the naturalised MALF. - Table 7.18Flow requirements to maintain the values of the upper and lower Manuherikia and Dunstan Creek based on the instream habtiat assessments of Jowett & Wilding (2003), Golder Associates (2008) and Duncan & Bind (2016).69 - Table 8.1Summary of 7-d MALFs (low-flow season) at the key locations in this study......70Table 8.2Summary of flows required to maintain instream values in the Manuherikia River at the - Ophir and Campground flow sites and Dunstan Creek at Beattie Road based on aturalised and existing flows72
+Dunstan Creek, based on the instream habitat assessments of Jowett & Wilding (2003) Golder Associates (2008) and Duncan & Bind (2016)69 Table 8.1 Summary of 7-d MALFs (low-flow season) at the key locations in this study7 Table 8.2 Summary of flows required to maintain instream values in the Manuherikia River at the Ophir and Campground flow sites and Dunstan Creek at Beattie Road, based or naturalised and existing flows73